This delicious turkey lentil soup only takes a few minutes to prep for a nutritious, fiber-rich, protein-packed dish that’s oh-so-satisfying.

 Turkey Lentil Soup (Low-Sodium)

 - Water (enough to cover the turkey carcass)

 - 1 cup cooked brown rice

 - 1 teaspoon Herbes de Provence

 - Salt & freshly ground pepper

-- Bring stock to a boil, then add lentils, onions, celery, and carrots.
-Simmer gently for 40 minutes or until lentils are almost done.
+- Bring the stock to a boil, then add the lentils, onions, celery, and carrots.
+Simmer gently for 40 minutes or until the lentils are almost done.

-- Add turkey, rice, and Herbes de Provence.
-Continue heating for another 5 to 10 minutes.
-Season with salt & pepper.
+- Add the diced turkey, rice, and Herbes de Provence.
+Continue heating for another 5 to 10 minutes, then season with salt and pepper before serving.

 Leave a Comment